Asia School of Business

 Smart and Sharp!
 Is this just a matter of semantics?

 You are probably asking yourself now “Does it matter how we name the skills, as long as we have them?”
-In an attempt to answer this question, allow me to share a quote from UC San Diego Prof. Lera Boroditsky, a leading cognitive scientist in the fields of language and cognition and former faculty at MIT.
+In an attempt to answer this question, allow me to share a quote from UC San Diego Professor Lera Boroditsky, a leading cognitive scientist in the fields of language and cognition and former faculty at MIT.

 “By choosing how you frame and talk about something, you are causing others to think about it in a specific way.
 We can drastically change someone’s perspective by how we choose to talk about and frame something.”